 7.4 The physical characteristics of the facility requested must be appropriate for the activities planned.

-7.5 No weapons are permitted on campus, including swords.
+7.5 No weapons are permitted on campuses, including swords.

 7.6 The facility request must comply with all requirements of this policy and other applicable regulations and policies.

-7.7.1 The use of loudspeakers near academic buildings and Student campus residences is prohibited from 7:30 a.m. to 5 p.m., Monday through Friday and 8 a.m. to noon Saturday, except as authorized by Director of Conferencing Services who may consult with the Dean of Students, Director of Student Development, or Director of Campus Life to make a determination.
+7.7.1 In order to prevent the disruption of classes, the use of loudspeakers near academic buildings and Student campus residences is prohibited from 7:30 a.m. to 5 p.m., Monday through Friday and 8 a.m. to noon Saturday, except as authorized by Director of the Office of Events Management who may consult with the Dean of Students, Director of Student Development, or Director of Campus Life to make a determination.

 7.7.2 No bands or loud music are allowed in classrooms at any time.